 - Making and sticking to a budget

-But you have no clue where to start with setting financial goals.
+You have no clue where to start with setting personal financial goals.

 And I also get that even if you do know where to start, you still might be struggling to make any progress on your goals.